 Knowing an applicant’s financial capability can help keep you out of a sticky situation.
 When an applicant misses rent, that is time and money lost on the property owner’s part.
 So, it is imperative to collect the necessary applicant information and do the right checks.
 A common way to avoid an unfavorable situation is to use the income to rent ratio.
 The ratio requires that for however much the cost of rent is, an applicant is expected to make a specified amount over it.

-For example, using the 3:1 ratio: If the rent price of the apartment is $3,000/mo., then you should be expected that an applicant is making $9,000/mo., or more.
+For example, using the three-to-one ratio: If the rent price of the apartment is $3,000/mo., then you should be expected that an applicant is making $9,000/mo., or more.

 What is the purpose of references on a standard rental application?
 From professional to personal, references can serve as a way to learn more about an applicant.
 During the review process, contacting references can be a way to learn about an applicant’s renting habits.
 However, be on the lookout for illegitimate references.
 These days, people can pay for false references or have someone pretend to be one.
 Be vigilant and always thoroughly check something that looks out of place.